Where Do Native Bees Go In Winter?

 untouched, and shrubbery unpruned over winter, you can feel good about being the untidy gardener!
 And if

 you’d like to fashion some homes for bees, that’s entirely possible.

-Here’s a website that provides several differnt plans for do-it-yourself native bee habitat,
+Here’s a website that provides several different plans for do-it-yourself native bee habitat,